alex0trx/cs50-mario-pyramid/README.md

 A C program that prints a right-aligned pyramid of a given height.

 ## How it works
-- Asks the user for a height between 1 and 8
+- Asks the user for a height greater then 0
 - Prints spaces and hashes to form the pyramid

 ## What I learned